mvandewouw/dockerdd/README.md

 First define the registries you want to use.
 Define the registry's address, e.g. `harbor.mydomain.com/dev-images`.
 You can also use 'default', in that case Docker will use the default registry as defined by the Docker configuration.
+Optionally define a target folder location.
+If folder is not defined, the root of the target repository will be used.

 Next define imagelists.
 Each imagelist has a name and contains a list of images (with tags).